Respected Historical Figures Who Were Actually Terrible People

 When war broke out, Chanel secured lodging at the Paris Ritz.
 After the fall of France, many Wehrmacht officers ended up living there as well, one of whom probably shared more than Coco's address.
 Not only was she in bed with a Nazi, but she was probably in bed with the Nazis.
 Coco Chanel was more than likely a spy for Germany.
 Snopes concluded that "the evidence appears to skew strongly in favor of Chanel's at least doing some information gathering for the National Socialists."

-Apparently as business-savvy as she was anti-Semitic, Chanel possibly also took advantage of the Nazis' anti-Semitic laws.
-A French documentarian told The Jerusalem Post that Chanel, "with the help of the Nazis occupying France, went to great lengths to get rid of her Jewish associates."
+Apparently as business-savvy as she was anti-Semitic, Chanel possibly also took advantage of the Nazis' antisemitic laws.
+A French documentarian told The Jerusalem Post that Chanel, "With the help of the Nazis occupying France, went to great lengths to get rid of her Jewish associates, the Wertheimer brothers."
 After the Nazis retreated from Paris in 1944, Chanel was under investigation as a collaborator, but a lack of evidence at the time prevented her prosecution.
 According to Newsweek, some historians have suggested that one of Chanel's high-profile pals, British prime minister Winston Churchill, intervened on her behalf.

 Teddy Roosevelt wasn't so cuddly

 As such an ardent believer in the inherent superiority of America, Teddy encouraged American expansion overseas.
-When the US defeated Spain and took the Philippines as a colony, Teddy was a vocal proponent for civilizing the Filipinos by force, resulting in horrific war crimes and hundreds of thousands of dead Filipinos.
+When the U.S. defeated Spain and took the Philippines as a colony, Teddy was a vocal proponent for civilizing the Filipinos by force, resulting in horrific war crimes and hundreds of thousands of dead.

 Che Guevera was a bloodthirsty executioner

-Che Guevera is probably the only 20th-century revolutionary that people know by his face.
-A highly charismatic warrior who sacrificed his life fighting against imperialists, Che is an inspirational figure to many millions of people, which is kind of sad because chances are he'd want to kill most of the people wearing his face on a T-shirt.
+Che Guevara is probably the only 20th-century revolutionary that people know by his face.
+A highly charismatic warrior who sacrificed his life fighting against imperialists, Che is an inspirational figure to many millions of people.
+Which is kind of sad, because chances are he'd want to kill most of the people wearing his face on a T-shirt.

 Not even the most idealistic pacifist seriously thinks that the South American revolutions of the mid-century could have happened so quickly without a significant amount of violence.
 However, as the Independent Institute points out, Che seemed to relish in the bloodshed, making clear in his "Message to the Tricontinental" that successful revolution required "hatred as an element of struggle; unbending hatred for the enemy, which pushes a human being beyond his natural limitations, making him into an effective, violent, selective, and cold-blooded killing machine."

-In his diary, as the Huffington Post reports, Che referred to South America's Black population as "those magnificent examples of the African race who have maintained their racial purity thanks to their lack of an affinity with bathing."
-He and Fidel Castro established labor and concentration camps in Cuba after the revolution for anyone needing to correct their "anti-social behavior," like capitalists, Afro-Cuban priests, and homosexuals.
+In his diary, "The Motorcycle Diaries," Che referred to South America's Black population as "those magnificent examples of the African race who have maintained their racial purity thanks to their lack of an affinity with bathing."
+According to the Independent Institute, he and Fidel Castro established labor and concentration camps in Cuba after the revolution for anyone needing to correct their "anti-social behavior" like capitalists, Afro-Cuban priests, and homosexuals.
 When setting up the new regime in Cuba and rooting out remaining "anti-revolutionary" elements, Che's orders were simple: "If in doubt, kill him."

 Thomas Edison murdered an elephant